Violence Against Women Formula Grants (16.588)

 Applications are submitted on an annual basis.

-Quarterly and final financial reports and an end-of- grant program performance report will be required, as stipulated in the program regulations and the effective edition of the OJP Financial Guide.
-In addition, States must provide a statistical summary of persons served, detailing the nature of victimization and providing data on age, sex, relationship of victim to offender, geographic distribution, race, ethnicity, disability, and the number of persons served in any underserved population.
-Grantees must also file a report explaining the activities carried out and an assessment of the effectiveness of those activities, including the number of persons served and the numbers of persons seeking services who could not be served.
+Performance Reports: In the performance reports, States must provide a statistical summary of persons served, detailing the nature of victimization and providing data on age, sex, relationship of victim to offender, geographic distribution, race, ethnicity, disability, and the number of persons served in any underserved population.
+The reports must also explain the activities carried out and provide an assessment of the effectiveness of those activities, including the number of persons served and the numbers of persons seeking services who could not be served.
+States are responsible for submitting State reports and ensuring that subgrantees submit annual progress reports as well.
+Grantees must monitor grant and subgrant supported activities to assure compliance with applicable Federal requirements and that performance goals are being achieved.

 Records